evanb2/truhiker/README.md

 - [x] Remove items from Packlist
 - [x] Configure TextInput "Next" action in GearItemScreen
 - [x] Add timestamps to docs
-- [ ] Look into using Subcollections for Packlist categories
-- [ ] Toggle consumable/worn items in Packlist
+- [x] Toggle consumable/worn items in Packlist
-- [ ] Adjust PackItem quantity in Packlist
+- [x] Adjust PackItem quantity in Packlist
+- [ ] Cloud function to update item in Packlist when updated in the Gear Closet
 - [ ] Display price in GearListItem
 - [ ] Add pie chart and total category weights view
 - [ ] Style list item in MyGearListsScreen
-- [ ] Way to change order of categories/items in categories
 - [ ] Search Gear Closet
+- [ ] Filter/Sort Gear Closet
 - [ ] Open gear links in WebView
+- [ ] Way to change order of categories/items in categories
 - [ ] Display + Upload GearItem image
 - [ ] Create a new GearItem when adding items to a category
-- [ ] Cloud function to update item in Packlist when updated in the Gear Closet
 - [ ] Landing screen
+- [ ] Forgot password flow
 - [ ] Anon signin/signup
-- [ ] Forgot password flow
 - [ ] Email/phone verification
 - [ ] Error handling